 This section should include a general discussion on total provincial receipts (referring to growth rates, real growth rates and comparisons).
-Provincial treasuries should complete Table 1.7 and briefly describe changes between the estimated receipts for the 2012/13 financial year and receipts over the Medium Term Expenditure Framework (MTEF) period.
+Provincial treasuries should complete Table 1.7 and briefly describe changes between the estimated receipts for the 2014/15 financial year and receipts over the Medium Term Expenditure Framework (MTEF) period.
 Agency payments from national government should be treated outside the provincial budget and not included in the receipts total.
 Receipts collected on an agency basis by local authorities (e.g. motor vehicle licences) should be included in provincial own receipts under the appropriate category.

 The provincial own receipts classification distinguishes between tax receipts; sales of goods and services other than capital assets; transfers received; fines, penalties and forfeits; interest, dividends and rent on land; sales of capital assets; and financial transactions in assets and liabilities.
-This new receipts classification has been built into the new chart of accounts that was implemented with effect from 1 April 2008.

-A brief description of the different kinds of receipts and reasons for changes between the estimated receipts for the 2012/13 financial year and the MTEF years should be included.
+A brief description of the different kinds of receipts and reasons for changes between the estimated receipts for the 2014/15 financial year and the MTEF years should be included.
 Provinces should provide an explanation in instances where own receipt items experience a negative real growth between financial years and indicate any once-off receipt items that need to be considered in the analysis of revenue trends.